-* Misconception: "People will always look down on my art because I'm self-taught."
+* Misconception: "People won't respect my art because I'm self-taught."

-Reality: It's not about the number of degrees you have, who you studied under, where you went to school, or anything else related to how you learned your craft.
+Reality: First off, plenty of self-taught artists are really successful.
+It's not about the number of degrees you have, who you studied under, where you went to art school, or anything else related to how you learned your craft.
 It's all about the art.
-True, education sometimes has advantages at the outset and it might give you a bit of a head start in certain circles, but in the long run, the last thing people who buy your art care about is where you went to art school or who your teachers were.
+True, a formal education sometimes has advantages at the outset and it might give you a bit of a head start in certain circles, but in the long run, the last thing people who buy your art care about is where you went to art school or who your teachers were.
 To repeat-- it's all about the art.

 * Misconception: "If I get an MFA, then I'll be able to show at better galleries and sell more art."

-Reality: An MFA might make sense in certain specialized sectors of the art world, particularly if your art has a considerable cognitive or conceptual component and requires a scholarly foundation in order to render it maximally effective.
-In general though, advanced degrees are certainly no instant fix to fame, fortune, higher selling prices or any other measures of artistic success.
-To repeat-- it's all about the art.
+Reality: An MFA might make sense in certain specialized sectors of the art world, particularly if your art has a considerable cognitive or conceptual component and requires academic antecedents in order for people to understand and appreciate it.
+In general though, advanced degrees are no guaranteed gateway to fame, fortune, higher selling prices or any other measures of artistic success.
+To repeat once again-- it's all about the art.

 - How to Buy Art on Instagram and Facebook